hsu022210/Snippets-frontend/README.md

 - Write tests for new features
 - Follow existing code patterns and conventions
 - Use proper TypeScript types and interfaces
+- Use Zod schemas for all validation and type inference

 ### Customizing the Primary Color

 You can customize the primary color used throughout the app from the Settings page.
 The color picker modal provides a live preview for buttons and pagination components.

+### Editor & Display Settings

+The Settings page now allows users to:
+- Select a CodeMirror theme for the code editor
+- Adjust the snippet preview height (with live preview)
+- Change the primary color (with modal and live preview)
+- Set pagination size for snippet lists

+### Improved Filtering & Search

+Snippet filtering now supports:
+- Language selection
+- Date range filtering (created after/before)
+- Title and code search
+- All filters are persisted in localStorage for a better UX

+### API Service Layer

+All API calls are centralized in the `src/services/` directory, with:
+- Consistent error handling via a custom `ApiError` class
+- Automatic token management for authentication
+- Zod-based response validation for all endpoints
+- TypeScript types inferred from Zod schemas

 ## 🧪 Testing